Arrival to Chile:

-*Volunteers are allotted one week (5 business days) to observe the different groups of students with whom they will work during their service in their English classes, before starting to work with them independently.
+After the regional orientation, Volunteers are allotted one week (5 business days) to observe the different groups of students with whom they will work during their service in their English classes, before starting to work with them independently.

 Throughout the first month that volunteers are in their placement locations, they will be asked to complete a series of surveys in order to ensure that all necessary guidelines and protocols are being followed, and that volunteers are getting the support necessary to integrate into their new families, schools, and communities.